siddharthkp/react-ui/next-steps.md

 7. credits
 8. write document about using other libraries (react router, reach-ui)
 9. built-in themes
-10. redo customising docs

 Docs website:

 1. wrap customisation docs in base theme
-2. lock theme to light outside of components
-3. homepage
+2. homepage

 Library:

-1. remove basestyles in favor of merged css
-2. rename theme to tokens in theme provider
+2. \*rename theme to tokens in theme provider
 3. show warning if themeprovider is missing ¹ ²
 4. convert px to rem in theme
 5. add css variables for theme tokens in dev mode